Hyundai Kona SUV - Practicality & boot space

 The look of the Kona from the outside might give you the impression it's a fairly chunky SUV but the reality is that the Kona has less rear passenger space than most family hatchbacks and quite a few of its rivals.
 If you envisage regularly giving lifts to people six feet tall or over, then the Citroen C3 Aircross offers more rear space generally but the Kona is by no means terrible in this respect.

-Move up from the entry-level S trim (as most buyers will) and the space-saver spare wheel reduces boot space to 334 litres/1,116 litres with the rear seats up and down.
-There’s nothing particularly clever or innovative about the boot either, adding to the sense that the Kona is average in the practicality department.
+Fit a space-saver spare wheel and boot space reduces to 334 litres/1,116 litres with the rear seats up and down.
+There’s nothing particularly clever or innovative about the boot either, adding to the sense that the Kona is merely average in the practicality department.

 The 1.0-litre petrol model of the Kona has a maximum braked towing weight of 1,200kg.
-This increases to 1,250kg if you buy the more powerful 1.6-litre petrol model.
+The Hybrid can actually tow 100kg more; the Kona Electric can’t tow at all.